ChuloAI/oasis/README.md

     ./start_uvicorn.sh
 ```

 This server is quite heavy on dependencies.
-By default, it will install PyTorch to run with CPU.

 2. Start the FastAPI server in `prompt_server`:
 ```